dandi/backups2datalad/README.md

 Run `backups2datalad` with:

     backups2datalad --config path/to/config/file <subcommand> ...

+The environment variable `DANDI_API_KEY` must be set to an API token for the DANDI instance being mirrored.

 Run `backups2datalad --help` for details on the global options and summaries of the subcommands.